cirque-corp/Cirque_Pinnacle_1CA027/Circular_Trackpad/Single_Pad_Sample_Code/TakeHomeTest/README.md

 install Arduino IDE and the Teensyduino software to be able to build and run the project.

+All the sample code uses default libraries from Arduino and Teensyduino.
+If you are have questions about the objects being used, look for answers on the Arduino and Teensy documentation and examples.

 * [Arduino IDE](https://www.arduino.cc/en/software)
 * [Teensyduino](https://www.pjrc.com/teensy/td_download.html)
 * [Demo Kit Git Repo](https://github.com/cirque-corp/Cirque_Pinnacle_1CA027)
 * [Cirque Circle Trackpad Development Kit](https://www.cirque.com/circle-trackpad-dev-kit)

+## Finishing the Test

+Zip up your project and email it to Jon (jonb@cirque.com) or Nolan (nolan.mcculloch@cirque.com).